 The development of a website is complex.
 It’s not like those ICT lessons where you would simply create a website out of shape and text, and a minor amount of coding.
 If you have a website built for you, things become far more complex than that.
 A good web developer will spend hours a day perfecting each little aspect of your website, dependent on what you have requested, and what your business needs.
 There are so many different bits of coding working together simultaneously to produce what you see on the front end of a website.
 At the same time, it’s the exact reason why things can so easily go wrong.
-This coding can break, and if you don’t have an inhouse web developer on hand, getting the issue fixed might take a lot longer than you would wish for.
+This coding can break, and if you don’t have an inhouse web design developer like Ramotion agency on hand, getting the issue fixed might take a lot longer than you would wish for.
 The result of which is a nightmare for a business.
 One minute you could have a business that’s up and running and making thousands, the next it could be missing out on hundreds due to a coding malfunction.
 So, if you’re going to hire someone to do the job for you, make sure you have someone who can deliver quality UX services and dive into any problems as soon as they occur, which will reduce downtime for your company.

 The software that can be used to support a website is unheard of to some of you.
 For example, if you haven’t looked into click conversions just yet, there’s no time like the present to do so.
 This is where the clicks of your customers are all monitored, allowing you to see what area of your website is getting the most traffic.
 You can’t do this without your website being conversion rate optimised however, which should have been done when it was set up, or after.
 The sooner you look into this, the more money your business could potentially make.